PranoveAB/Calculator/README.md

-The app is hosted in: https://pranoveab.github.io/
+The app is hosted on: https://pranoveab.github.io/